saezlab/VM_CKD_saezlab/README.md

 The differential expression analysis:
 This script is performed using the phenotypic and gene expression data obtained from the downloaded data in the first script.
-Limma is used to perform a DEA and the results are used in a matrix multiplication to produce what I called a "disease score".
-The disease score is defined in the script and visualized via box plots.
+Limma is used to perform a DEA and the resulting t scores are multiplied by the expression matrix of each dataset (for the disease of interest and control samples) using matrix multiplication to produce what is refered to as a "disease score".
+The disease score is further defined in the script and visualized via box plots.

 Functional Analysis: